SeanYooon/Data-Analysis-Portfolio-/README.md

 **Technology:** R, tidyverse, glmnet, Xgboost

-**Results:** Python functions that calculated and visually presented the sales data by month, city, and the most commonly sold items.
-Additionally, the reasons for the high frequency of these items being sold were analyzed and provided as insights.
+**Results:** Utilizing advanced machine learning techniques like XGBoost in R, we can create a sophisticated predictive model for housing prices.
+By incorporating feature engineering, hyperparameter tuning, and ensemble methods, we can enhance the model's accuracy and robustness, providing accurate predictions for housing prices with high precision and flair.

 ### Nashville Housing Data Cleaning